 Options may be either "Incentive Stock Options," as defined in Section 422 of the Internal Revenue Code, or options not intended to be so qualified ("Non-qualified Options").
-The Board or committee may grant more than one option to a participant during the life of the Plan, and such option may be in addition to an option or options previously granted; provided, however, that the aggregate fair market value of stock with respect to which Incentive Stock Options are exercisable for the first time by such individual during any calendar year (under all stock option plans of the Company and its subsidiaries) may not exceed \$100,000.
-All options (both Incentive Stock Options and Non-qualified Options) shall be exercisable at no less than 100% of the fair market value of the shares on the date of grant, subject to anti-dilution provisions; provided, however, that if any Incentive Stock Option is granted to an individual who owns more than 10% of the total combined voting power of all classes of stock of the Company, actually or constructively under Section 424 (d) of the Internal Revenue Code, such option shall be exercisable at 110% of the fair market value of the stock subject to the option.
+The Board may grant more than one option to a participant during the life of the Plan, and such option may be in addition to an option or options previously granted; provided, however, that the aggregate fair market value of stock with respect to which Incentive Stock Options are exercisable for the first time by such individual during any calendar year (under all stock option plans of the Company and its subsidiaries) may not exceed \$100,000.
+Incentive Stock Options shall be exercisable at no less than 100% of the fair market value of the shares on the date of grant, subject to anti-dilution provisions; provided, however, that if any Incentive Stock Option is granted to an individual who owns more than 10% of the total combined voting power of all classes of stock of the Company, actually or constructively under Section 424 of the Internal Revenue Code, such option shall be exercisable at 110% of the fair market value of the stock subject to the option.
+Non-qualified Options may be granted at less than 100% of the fair market value of shares on the date of grant.